-Almost all children with hearing loss are fitted with a behind-the-ear hearing aid.
-Behind-the-ear hearing aids are tiny and discreet, fitting neatly behind the ear.
-They can be built using similar technology to in-the-ear devices, and may share the same features such as automatic volume adjustment and colours to match hair and skin tones.
-The main difference between the styles is how they look from the outside, so you can simply choose which style you and your child prefer.
+Behind-the-ear hearing aids are discreet, fitting neatly behind the ear.
+They are built using similar technology to in-the-ear devices, and share the same features such as automatic volume and settings adjusting to suit your surroundings.

 Behind-the-ear devices consist of a single case which houses all of the electronics and receiver.
 The sound is passed to an ear mould via a small tube.
 BTEs with a ‘closed’ fitting have a custom ear mould which almost completely fills the outer ear and ear canal whereas an ‘open’ fitting uses a thin tube and an ear tip making for a more discreet look.